botpress/documentation-v12/docs/conversation-studio/code-editor/module-configurations.md

 ---
 id: module-configurations
-sidebar_position: 1
+title: Module Configurations
 ---

-# Module Configurations

 ---------------

-:::note

-Hi
+:::caution

+Hi!
+Sorry, but this page is under construction!

 :::